-The PBPN Housing Department is charged with providing affordable housing options for all PBPN tribal members of all income levels, both on and off the reservation.
-These options include rental and lease-to-purchase units located on the reservation, along with providing two national programs available to all tribal members, regardless of location.
+The PBPN Housing Department is charged with providing affordable housing options for all PBPN tribal members of all income levels, both on and off the common land.
+These options include rental and lease-to-purchase units located on the common land, along with providing two national programs available to all tribal members, regardless of location.

 The PBP Nation has built their property holdings of 191 units through utilizing the Low-Income Housing Tax Credit (LIHTC) program to build new homes along with acquiring properties through land purchases.
 Three-quarters of the housing units are a blend of apartment units, duplexes, single family units, along with low-income and lease-to-purchase units.
 The remaining 25% of properties are specifically reserved for seniors age 62 and older.

 In 2018, the Housing Department completed the most recent LIHTC project, Southwood Estates, comprised of 27 homes, ranging from 3, 4 and 5-bedroom units along with being ADA accessible, and available to low-income tribal members.
 In 2019, the Housing Department submitted an application for a new LIHTC project, to allow the department to rehabilitate the Senior housing units.

 The Housing Department also administers two National programs to all tribal members.
 They consist of the Down Payment Assistance – a grant of $10,000 to assist in home ownership and Renovation Assistance – a $5,000 grant available to homeowners, each are available every 3 years pursuant to the guidelines.
 To qualify for renovation assistance, the PBPN member must own the home and utilize it as their primary residence.
 As a component of the nation-wide Down Payment program, the PBPN Housing department offers a free homebuyer workshop each quarter.